csabapalfi/web-perf-like-its-2017/slides.md

 Note:

-Any non-web developers?
+* any non-web developers?

-Sorry, will try to make it interesting.
+* sorry, will try to make it interesting

-Tell your friends
+* tell your web-dev friends

 ---